juliusaayang/task_2/README.md

-# task-two
+## task 2

-This is a code written in Java programming language that asks for your name, and give you your name back A simple user input task
+This is a Project for HNG internship, Mobile app and a block of code written with Java for user input

 https://zuri.team,
 https://hng.tech